-Following are a few reasons why cybersecurity in banking is important and why should it matter to you.
+The following are a few reasons why cyber security in banking is important and why should it matter to you.

 - The wave of digitalization: These days, the government is emphasizing ongoing digital.
 This means an increase in the population that is using digital money such as plastic cards and is going cashless.
 Therefore, it becomes important to employ precautionary measures that ensure cyber security for protecting your data and privacy.

 - Data breach leads to a breach of trust: Data breaches make it difficult for the customers to trust financial institutions.
 For banks, it is a serious problem since a weak cyber security system can lead to data breaches.

 - Financial Loss: When a bank suffers from a cyber attack, not only the bank but also, its customers suffer from financial loss.
 Recovering from this loss can be time-consuming.
 It will involve canceling cards, checking statements as well as confirming other minute details.

 - Your data is no longer yours: cyber security is extremely important when the attackers Once the attackers get a hold on your private data; it can be misused in any manner.
 Your data is sensitive and could reveal a lot of information about what might be leveraged by attackers.

 - Bank regulators should be allowed to examine third-party vendors that many credit unions are using these days for technology services.

-- Data breaches and cybersecurity incidents require a rapid response for mitigating the impact.
+- Data breaches and cyber security incidents require a rapid response to mitigating the impact.
 Employ proactive measures to evade such cyber threats.

-- With cybersecurity attack simulator and awareness tools like ThreatCop, bank employees can learn about various forms of a cyber attack.
+- With security attack simulator and awareness tools like ThreatCop, bank employees can learn about various forms of cyber attacks.
 This is ensured with the help of the tools four-step cycle.
 This includes simulated attack, knowledge imparting, an assessment which is followed by another simulated attack.